Actions

 Did he trust Blade enough to actually tell him the truth or could he find an excuse?

-"I had a nightmare.", it was true, a kind of embarrassing reason to be in this state, but it was a truth that didn't need a detailed explanation... or so he thought.
+"I had a nightmare...", it was true, a kind of embarrassing reason to be in this state, but it was a truth that didn't need a detailed explanation... or so he thought.

-The Stelleron Hunter let out disapproving sigh.
+The hunter let out a disapproving sound.

 "I know there's more to it", he hear him shift closer, "a simple nightmare wouldn't affect you this much, so out with it."